-Go for Powerful and Engaging Images
+12. Go for Engaging Images

 Use high-quality images relevant to your ad's message, and ensure they are placed prominently in your ad to be noticeable, whether an attorney blog post, press release, or social media post.
 Images that are visually appealing and interesting will grab people's attention and make them more likely to click on your ad.